Digital Signature Certificate

 Why Class 3 DSC Became Mandatory?

 The shift to exclusively Class 3 DSCs was driven by the need to enhance overall digital security and build greater trust in online transactions.
 Class 3 DSCs require strict identity verification and secure private key storage, making them highly reliable for sensitive online operations.
+This significantly reduces the risk of cyber fraud and ensures that only verified individuals or entities can perform critical digital activities.

 Digital Signature Certificates (DSCs) are also categorized as Individual and Organisational types based on the applicant’s identity.
 While Individual DSCs are issued to a person for personal or professional use, Organisational DSCs are issued to employees or representatives on behalf of a business or entity.